 A root canal is a dental procedure that many folks seem to dread.
-But when performed by someone with years of experience like Longmeadow, MA dentist Dr. James Dores, a root canal is really not a big deal.
+But when performed by someone with years of experience like Dr. James Dores, a root canal treatment in East Longmeadow, MA is really not a big deal.

 If you think you may need a root canal, call Dores Dental at 413-241-3995.

 Signs You Need a Root CanalDr.
-Dores on Root Canals Treatment
+Dores on Root Canal

 If decay gets into the pulp in the center of your tooth, it can become inflamed and infected.
 It can also be painful, which is often how you and Dr. Dores discover a root canal is needed.
 Pain usually signals infection if: